 ― C.S.
 Lewis, The Screwtape Letters

-I guess what I’m really trying to say, is that walking by faith and not by sight (2 Cor.
-5:7) is still easy when we can feel God alongside us.
-But if God never lets go of our hands, then our whole perception of faith is going to be based on having that assistance.
-Let us never set our own crutches as the standard for such faith, becoming boastful and judgmental of those who are walking without them.
-For those who neither see nor feel God, especially for prolonged periods of time where life continually beats them to smithereens, and yet their will and intent is still set on obedience….they are experiencing a faith stronger and deeper than most will ever know.
+I believe this is what it really means to walk by faith and not by sight (2 Cor.
+5:7).
+Walking is easy when we can feel God alongside us and assisting us with His presence and love.
+But if God never lets go of our hands, then our whole perception of faith is going to be based on having His assistance and we will never know what we are capable of without it.
+Let us never set our own spiritual crutches as the standard for faith and then judge those who are walking without them.
+For those who neither see nor feel God, especially for prolonged periods of time where life continually beats them to dust, and yet their will and intent is still set on obedience….they are experiencing a faith stronger and deeper than most will ever know.